SupriseMahlalela/FUTURE_DS_02/README.md

 ---

 ### 🔍 Findings
+- Senior citizens  have the highest churn rate(41.7%)
-- Customers on month-to-month contracts have the highest churn rate
+- Non-Senior citizens have the lowest churn rate which is at (23.6%)
-- Long-term contracts (1–2 years) show strong retention
-- Indicates commitment reduces churn

 ---

 ### 💡 Recommendations
-- Introduce incentives for long-term subscriptions
+- Introduce educational programs for senior citizens for brtter understanding of how thig=ngs work.
-- Offer discounts for annual plans
-- Improve value perception for short-term users
+- Senior citizen package:
+ * Free TechSupport (normally $10-15/month)
+ * Dedicated senior support line
+ * Quarterly check-in calls

 </details>